RichardA1/NaviPal-AI-Assistant/README.md

-# 🤖 Meet NaviPal: The Reminder Robot For All
+# 🤖 Meet NaviPal: The Friendly Open-Source Reminder Robot 🤖

 <img src="https://github.com/rexsaurus/NaviPal/blob/main/D1AF2927-EC39-4FAE-AD07-F49C783F85D4.jpeg?raw=true" width="350"/>

 Hello everyone, my name is Richard Albritton, inventor and creator of NaviPal, the friendly open-source, low-cost robot reminder pal.
-I am launching a couple memecoins simultaneously on Solana and Binance to help fund the development of my vision: A simple, easy to use robot reminder friend for kids, neurodiverse adults and ... well ... everyone.
+I am launching a couple memecoins simultaneously on Binance to help fund the development of my vision: A simple, easy to use robot reminder friend for kids, neurodiverse adults and ... well ... everyone.

 I built NaviPal to help my husband remember to take her pills.
-It worked so well, many people have asked me to keep working on the project and turn it into a product anyone can use.
+It worked so well, many people have asked me to keep working on the project and turn it into a platform anyone can use.
 My vision is to finance NaviPal via launching memecoins and to use the proceeds to build an open-source friendly robot factory.

+If that sounds neat, keep reading.

 ## What are the benefits of a robot reminder pal?